U55 (Berlin U-Bahn): Linking U55 and U5

 The designation of the line as U55 indicated that it was ultimately intended to become part of the U5 line.
 Construction of the link to enable this commenced in April 2010, and was originally expected to be completed by 2017.
 Construction works suffered from continued difficulties, mainly concerning high water contents in the soil; in November 2015 the opening date was postponed, with the link finally opening on 4 December 2020.

 The link is 2.2 km in length, connecting the former U55 terminus at Brandenburger Tor with the rest of the U5 at Alexanderplatz.
 The link features three new U-Bahn stations at Rotes Rathaus, Museumsinsel and Unter den Linden.
-Unter Den Linden provides an interchange with line U6, replacing the former U6 station at Französische Straße, located a little further to the south on Friedrichstraße, which closed on 3 December 2020.
+Unter Den Linden provides an interchange with line U6, replacing the former Französische Straße station, located a little further to the south on Friedrichstraße, which closed on 3 December 2020.

 End of operations

-Operations on the line ceased on March 17, 2020, until its incorporation into the new U5 line on December 4 of that year.
+Operations on the line ceased on 17 March 2020, until its incorporation into the new U5 line on 4 December of that year.
 This took place earlier than originally planned due to much lower ridership as a result of the COVID-19 crisis.